Shuaa-Technology/social-post-maker/docs/docs/getting-started/installation.md

 # Installation

-1. Download the Code Craft source code from CodeCanyon.
+1. Download the Social Craft source code from CodeCanyon.

 2. Extract the downloaded ZIP file to a folder on your local machine.